Yena-Park/yena-park.github.io/_posts/2018-09-01-introducing-tale.md

 author: "Yena Park"
 ---

-3 ways to style react component.
+3 ways to style react component

 ## CSS module
 A Css Module is a CSS file in which all class names and animation names are scoped locally by default.